scottstanfield/ryanloney.github.io/resume.md

       management, CRM, and invoicing software system in the cloud.
     * Transitioned from 1.5Mbps T1 to 20Mbps dedicated
       bandwidth over fixed wireless with /29 public IPv4 subnet -- saving &#3610-15k per year.
     * Migrated email Office 365, installed corportate LastPass and DropBox for accessing cloud-based services and sharing crictical documents with clients.
     * Installed 720p HD IP survallience cameras with remote access, 1TB hosted NVR, and motion alerts.
-    * Applied for and secured over &#361.2 million in grant funding for clients from the Bay Area Air Quality Management District BAAQMD to destroy and replace Tractors that do not meet NOx and PM emmissions standards.
+    * Applied for and secured over &#361.2 million in grant funding for clients from the Bay Area Air Quality Management District BAAQMD to destroy and replace Tractors that do not meet EPA emmissions standards.

 2013